 3. Build a founder-led outbound motion first

 Show evidence that your product can be sold.
-Don’t hire someone to solve PMF.
+Don't hire someone to solve product-market fit.

 4. Build an interview loop